 But do you know what is true about American democracy?
 Record numbers of voters cast or mailed in their ballots to affect political change despite persistent acts of voter suppression and disenfranchisement that disproportionately, but not unintentionally impact Indigenous, Black and communities of Colour.
 Participation was mobilized through grassroots movements that helped create the highest percentage of eligible voters turning out in 120 years.
 There will be more Native, Black and LGBTQ+ lawmakers serving in the next Congress than before.
 A total of 141 women were voted into Congress breaking a previous record set in 2019.
 Georgia voted for its first Black senator, Raphael Warnock and its first Jewish senator, Jon Ossoff.
 And all of this happened during a pandemic that is still ravaging this country.

 Democracy is fragile and imperfect.
-We have much work to do.
+We have a lot of work to do.

 Further Info & Support: